rotki/rotki/docs/usage_guide.rst

    :alt: Editing an ethereum node
    :align: center

-The slider lets you modify the weight of the node and you can also manually imput a value.
+The slider lets you modify the weight of the node and you can also manually input a value.
 The owned parameter gives priority to the selected node over the rest of not owned nodes.
 You can also mark the node as not active in this screen to completely ignore it in the selection process.
 Similarly you can add more nodes.